CottageLabs/website/README.md

 # Generating and previewing the website

-Create a virtualenv, if you like.
+Create a virtualenv, if you like. **Requires Python 3.12**

 Install `pelican` with
 ```
-pip install pelican pelican-yaml-metadata
+pip install pelican pelican-yaml-metadata pelican-css-cache-bust
 ```
 Generate content from the project root with the command `pelican content`